Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 Investment Profile | Rural living, alternative tourism |

-Gündoğmuş is an inland district gaining value thanks to nature tourism and demand for rural living.
-Its low price base offers an attractive risk-return balance for early entrants.
+Gündoğmuş is an inland district gaining value through demand for nature tourism and rural living.
+The low price base offers an attractive risk-reward balance for those making an early entry.

 📍 İbradı